 Custom tours/special tours

-Some tours, including family reunion/return-to-Brooklyn tours, require more preparation, such as custom research, extensive pre-planning, and neighborhood scouting.
+Some tours, including family reunion/return-to-Brooklyn tours, require far more preparation, such as custom research, extensive pre-planning, and neighborhood scouting.

-Additional service & fee
+Additional services & fees

-I can meet you at your hotel/location and accompany you to the start of the tour for an additional fee, usually $15 to $40, depending on distance.
-I can also bring you back to your hotel, again with the fee depending on distance.
+I can meet you at your hotel/location and accompany you by public transit to the start of the tour for a modest fee, depending on my travel time.
+I can also accompany you on a trip back to your hotel if helpful.